"You load sixteen tons, what do you get?

 —Daniel Suarez, Freedom™

-Doctor: You blood-sucking leech!
 You won't stop until you own the entire galaxy, will you?
 Don't you think commercial imperialism is as bad as military conquest?
+Collector:

 "Who do you think runs Congress?
 Big Pharma.
 It's the big pharmaceutical companies, Glenn, that make all the big decisions.
 Big Pharma paves your roads.
 Big Pharma delivers your mail.
 Who do you think teaches your kids how to read?
 Teachers?
 Try again: Big Pharma.
 Big Pharma took us to war in Vietnam, synthesized crack, and killed Kennedy.
 Big Pharma came from outer space, invented Ben Franklin, started a little company called the Internet, and polluted the ocean with high-fructose corn syrup.
 We're everywhere, Glenn."